bsmith89/StrainFacts/README.md

       interpreting the output.
     - [x] Simple example fitting a metagenotype
     - [x] Flesh out the example with an explanation of all of the steps.
-    - [ ] ~Example data from SRA with a GT-Pro step, instead of simulated~
+    - [ ] ~~Example data from SRA with a GT-Pro step, instead of simulated~~
+    - [ ] Update README/Makefile/Examples to match new CLI interfaces.
 - [x] The parameters selected for use in this paper (which we have found to be applicable across a range of datasets) will be set as the default.
     - Caveat: All of the hyperparameter annealing parameters should still be set by the user
 - [x] We will document some useful approaches for hyperparameter tuning.
 - [x] Improve the CLI documentation.
+    - [ ] Explicit blurb about how to run the model as in the paper
+    - [ ] Model description strings.
 - [ ] Refactor for the best looking code
     - [x] De-pluralize core datatypes (community not communities)
     - [x] Remove unused CLI apps/workflows/plotting code